Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Bit_Manipulation/Medium/2044_Count_Number_of_Maximum_Bitwise-OR_Subsets/explanation.md

-## LeetCode Problem: Count Number of Maximum Bitwise-OR Subsets
+## LeetCode: Count Number of Maximum Bitwise-OR Subsets - Solution Explanation

 **1. Problem Understanding:**

-The problem asks us to find the number of subsets of a given integer array `nums` whose bitwise OR operation results in the maximum possible value among all subsets.
-In other words, we need to count how many subsets achieve the largest possible bitwise OR value.
+The problem asks us to find the number of subsets of a given integer array `nums` whose bitwise OR operation results in the maximum possible value achievable from any subset of `nums`.
+In simpler terms, we need to count how many subsets have the largest possible bitwise OR value.

 **2. Approach / Intuition:**

-The solution uses a depth-first search (DFS) approach with backtracking.
-The core idea is to explore all possible subsets of the input array.
-For each element, we have two choices: either include it in the current subset or exclude it.
-We recursively explore both possibilities.
+The solution uses a depth-first search (DFS) approach to explore all possible subsets of the input array.
+It efficiently avoids redundant computations by calculating the maximum possible bitwise OR value beforehand.
+This maximum value is then used as a benchmark during the DFS traversal, counting only those subsets that achieve this maximum.

-We first calculate the maximum possible bitwise OR value (`max`) by performing a bitwise OR operation on all elements of the input array.
-This provides an upper bound for the OR value of any subset.
-Then, the `dfs` function recursively explores all subsets.
-It keeps track of the current bitwise OR value (`orval`).
-If, at the end of exploring a subset, the `orval` is equal to `max`, we increment the count (`ans`).

-This approach is chosen because it systematically explores the entire search space of subsets, ensuring that no subset with the maximum bitwise OR is missed.
-Other approaches like iterative subset generation would be less efficient for larger input arrays.
+This approach was chosen because it systematically explores all possible subsets.
+A brute-force approach of generating all subsets and calculating their OR values would be less efficient.
+Calculating the maximum OR value first optimizes the process by eliminating subsets that are guaranteed not to reach the maximum.

 **3. Data Structures and Algorithms:**

-* **Data Structures:** The primary data structure used is the input array `nums` itself.
-No other significant data structures are employed.
+* **Data Structures:**  The primary data structure is the input array `nums` which stores the integers.
+No other significant data structures are used explicitly.
+The `max` and `ans` variables act as simple counters.
-* **Algorithms:** The core algorithm is Depth-First Search (DFS) with backtracking.
-Bitwise OR operations (`|`) are also heavily used.
+* **Algorithms:** The core algorithm is Depth-First Search (DFS) which is used to explore the power set (set of all subsets) of the input array.
+The bitwise OR operation (`|`) is used to calculate the OR value of each subset.

 **4. Code Walkthrough:**

-* **`max = 0; ans = 0;`**: Initializes two instance variables. `max` stores the maximum possible bitwise OR value, and `ans` counts the number of subsets achieving this maximum.
+* **`max = 0; ans = 0;`**: Initializes `max` (to store the maximum bitwise OR) and `ans` (to count subsets with maximum OR) to 0.
-* **`private void dfs(int[] nums, int i, int orval)`**: This recursive function performs the DFS.
+* **`private void dfs(int[] nums, int i, int orval)`**: This recursive function performs the depth-first search.
-    * **`if(i == nums.length)`**: Base case: If we've processed all elements, check if the current `orval` equals `max`.
-If so, increment `ans`.
+    * **`if(i == nums.length)`**: Base case: If we've reached the end of the array (explored all elements), we check if the current `orval` matches the maximum `max`.
+If they match, we increment `ans`.
-    * **`dfs(nums, i+1, orval | nums[i]);`**: Recursive call to include the current element (`nums[i]`) in the subset.
-The bitwise OR operation updates `orval`.
+    * **`dfs(nums, i+1, orval | nums[i]);`**: Recursive call:  Includes the current element `nums[i]` in the subset and updates `orval` accordingly.
-    * **`dfs(nums, i+1, orval);`**: Recursive call to exclude the current element. `orval` remains unchanged.
+    * **`dfs(nums, i+1, orval);`**: Recursive call: Excludes the current element `nums[i]` from the subset.
+This explores both possibilities for each element.
 * **`public int countMaxOrSubsets(int[] nums)`**: This is the main function.
-    * **`for(int v : nums) max |= v;`**: Calculates the maximum possible bitwise OR value by ORing all elements together.
+    * **`for(int v : nums) max |= v;`**: This loop efficiently calculates the maximum possible bitwise OR value by ORing all elements of `nums`.
+This is a crucial optimization because it avoids unnecessary computations during the DFS.
-    * **`dfs(nums, 0, 0);`**: Initiates the DFS starting from index 0 with an initial `orval` of 0.
+    * **`dfs(nums, 0, 0);`**: Starts the DFS traversal from the beginning of the array with an initial `orval` of 0.
     * **`return ans;`**: Returns the final count of subsets with the maximum bitwise OR value.

 **5. Time and Space Complexity:**

 * **Time Complexity:** O(2<sup>n</sup>), where n is the length of the input array `nums`.
-This is because the DFS explores all possible subsets, and the number of subsets is 2<sup>n</sup>.
-Each subset calculation involves a constant number of bitwise OR operations.
+This is because the DFS explores all 2<sup>n</sup> possible subsets.
+The initial calculation of `max` takes O(n) time, which is dominated by the exponential time complexity of the DFS.

-* **Space Complexity:** O(n).
-The space complexity is dominated by the recursive call stack in the DFS.
-In the worst case, the depth of the recursion is n, representing the length of the input array.
-The auxiliary space used is proportional to the recursion depth.
-We are not using any additional data structures that scale with the input size besides the recursion stack.
+* **Space Complexity:** O(n) in the worst case.
+This is due to the recursive call stack of the DFS, which could potentially reach a depth of n in the worst case (when no early termination occurs).
+The space used by the `nums` array itself is O(n), but this is considered part of the input and not accounted for when determining space complexity.

-In summary, this solution efficiently solves the problem by using a depth-first search to explore all subsets and count those with the maximum bitwise OR value.
-While the time complexity is exponential, it's the most straightforward and efficient approach for this specific problem.
+In summary, the provided code efficiently solves the "Count Number of Maximum Bitwise-OR Subsets" problem using a depth-first search strategy combined with a pre-computation step to determine the maximum possible bitwise OR value.
+This approach is significantly more efficient than a naive brute-force method.